 Fly to Atlanta to meet your expert Tour Manager, then transfer by coach to your hotel in the Alabama state capital of Montgomery.
 Rest and relax, and enjoy your first taste of Southern hospitality this evening.

-Head to the quayside this afternoon and you'll board the majestic American Queen.
-Settle into your cabin then enjoy your first evening as the stern-mounted paddlewheel makes its first turns through the waters of the mighty Mississippi.
+Head to the quayside, this afternoon, where you'll board the majestic American Queen.
+Settle in to your cabin then enjoy your first evening as the stern-mounted paddlewheel makes its first turns through the waters of the mighty Mississippi.

 American Queen's first stop is one of the finest examples of antebellum (pre-American Civil War) plantation mansions in the USA.
 Oak Alley is named for the striking, 800-foot avenue of southern live oak that runs from the river to the main house.

-Step back on board after your visit and you'll enjoy a leisurely lunch followed by all the time you want to relax and enjoy your luxurious surroundings.
+Step back on board after your visit, and enjoy a leisurely lunch followed by all the time you want to relax and enjoy your luxurious surroundings.

 Today, American Queen calls at St. Francisville, the oldest town in the Florida Parishes.
 You can explore the town (which incorporates no less than 140 notable historic buildings) at your own pace.
-And for a more leftfield, but equally fascinating experience, you can head to the Louisiana State Penitentiary (Angola Prison).
-On this award-winning, optional premium excursion you'll have an encounter that includes remarkable tales of redemption and rehabilitation.
+And for a more left field, but equally fascinating, experience you can head to the Louisiana State Penitentiary (Angola Prison).
+This award-winning, premium optional excursion offers a remarkable encounter with tales of redemption and rehabilitation.
 People tell us it's a great place to visit, but they wouldn't want to stay!

-You'll stop off at Natchez, Mississippi's oldest permanent settlement.
-Feel free to explore 'the prettiest town in the south' and take a little break at one of the riverside cafes and restaurants in notorious Natchez-Under-the-Hill, once a haunt of highwaymen and river pirates.
+You'll stop off at Natchez, the Mississippi's oldest permanent settlement.
+Feel free to explore 'the prettiest town in the south', and take a little break at one of the riverside cafes and restaurants in notorious Natchez-Under-the-Hill, once a haunt of highwaymen and river pirates.

-Abraham Lincoln described Vicksburg as "the key to the South" and it proved the site of a significant turning point in the American Civil War.
+Abraham Lincoln described Vicksburg as "the key to the South" and it proved to be the site of a significant turning point in the American Civil War.
 Learn about the siege and the subsequent Confederate surrender, then explore the historic port.
-And if you'd like to find out more, join an optional premium excursion for an unforgettable tour of the battlefield and National Cemetery.
+If you'd like to find out more, join an premium optional excursion for an unforgettable tour of the battlefield and National Cemetery.

-Day 12: Civil Rights Museum and Rock 'n' Soul Museum
+Day 12: The Civil Rights Museum and Rock 'n' Soul Museum